SriLaxmi1993/langchain-text-summarization/README.md

    - Click 'Submit' to receive the summarized text.

 ### Configuration
 - **API Key:** You need an OpenAI API key to use this application.
-Please refer to OpenAI's documentation for obtaining an API key.
+Please use the link - https://platform.openai.com/api-keys

 - **Adjusting Summarization Settings:**
   The text summarization settings can be modified in the `generate_response` function within the script.